kcris/qxAdm/README.md

 This is the qxADM project

-Uses: qt4, qjson 0.7.1 (qt5 will include json support)
+Uses: qt4, qjson 0.7.1
+Soon: qt5 (which will include json support)

 ### Code status